terra2o/Tavern/README.md

 ## itch.io
 Please comment on the [itch.io page](https://terra2o.itch.io/tavern)!
 You can also get pre-built binaries there for macOS, Linux, and Windows.

+## Human made!
+This project is made by a human and contributors must be human as well!
+LLM usage is minimal.

 ## Build
 ### For building on older systems, check out [COMPILING.md](./COMPILING.md).